MCUSec/IPEA/README.md

 $ echo 'axxxx' | run_unittest.py -b toy -t 1000
 ```

-**NOTE**: When running `ipea-unittest` (and `ipea-fuzz`), a pop-up window would appear to indicate the progress of firmware downloading.
+>**NOTE**: When running `ipea-unittest`, a pop-up window would appear to indicate the progress of firmware downloading.
-If using a J-Link Edu/Edu mini/OB, you will be asked to agree the agreement of usage.
+If using a J-Link Edu/Edu mini/OB, you will be asked to accept the agreement of usage.

 Arguments: